-Now you simply have to draw a vertical line from the where the lower two vanishing lines cross to the intersection of the upper two lines (the red line in the example).
-Sometimes this can be tricky, as the slightest of errors can make them a little off center.
+Now you simply have to draw a vertical line from where the lower two vanishing lines cross to the intersection of the upper two lines (the red line in the example).
+Sometimes this can be tricky, as the slightest of errors can make them a little off-center.
 If this happens, either start again to make your drawing more accurate or make a "best fit," keeping your line vertical and fitting it between the corners as best you can.
 Don't just join the corners with a tilted line, because that will make the box misshapen.

 08 of 08